mrsamiam787/Power-Outage-Analysis-/README.md

-# How Long Do Power Outages Last In The US
+# How Long Do Power Outages Last In The US?
 This page goes into depth into my data analysis on power outage durations in the US.

 # Introduction